 As well as moderate intensity physical activity also try to include strength or resistance training exercise (exercising with weights) on at least 2 days each week, as this can help you burn fat and increase muscle.

-Aim to start gradually with short periods of exercise at a time, then build on it to reach the recommended amount.
+Doing any physical activity is better than doing none.
+If you’re not doing any physical activity at the moment, aim to start gradually with short periods of exercise at a time, then build on it to reach the recommended amount.

 If you are new to exercise or have pre-existing medical conditions it's a good idea to talk to your doctor before starting an exercise program.
 Your doctor, physiotherapist or exercise physiologist will be able to provide an exercise plan suited to your circumstances.